todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 AudioOut2(mix);
 ```

-The choice of `4095 - k` not `4096 - k` means that this crossfade perfectly isolates each of the two inputs at the end of travel, at the expense of a very slight decline ($4095/4096$) in anplitude.
+The choice of `4095 - k` not `4096 - k` means that this crossfade perfectly isolates each of the two inputs at the end of travel, at the expense of a very slight decline ($4095/4096$) in amplitude.

 Let's again examine the possibility of overflow.
 The multiply operations here calculate the product of signed 12-bit and unsigned 12-bit numbers, resulting in a signed 24-bit number.
 We then add two of these, which would in general produce up to a signed 25-bit number, but here because of the `k` and `4095-k` multiplicands, the sum is in fact signed 24-bit.
-This is well within the signed 32-bit range of the integer type, so no risk of overflow during the evaluation of the expression.
+This is well within the signed 32-bit range of the integer type, so there is no risk of overflow during the evaluation of the expression.
 Shifting right by 12 bits produces a signed 12-bit result (-2048 to 2047) which will not wrap in the `AudioOut` functions.

 ### Example: first-order IIR LPF
 One of the most common DSP operations is a first-order filter, such as the IIR lowpass filter

-$$ y[n] = a y[n-1] + b x[n] $$
+$$ y[n] = a y[n-1] + b x[n], $$

 with filter coefficients $a$ ($0 < a < 1$) and $b$.
-For unity gain at DC, $b = 1-a$, and so our filter equation
+For unity gain at DC, $b = 1-a$, and so our filter equation,

-$$ y[n] = a y[n-1] + (1-a) x[n] $$
+$$ y[n] = a y[n-1] + (1-a) x[n], $$

 looks almost identical to the crossfade example above.
 Choosing the input data $x$ to be the first audio input, and sending the filter output $y$ to the first audio output, we might write